pangkahhwee/Data-Science/Prediction(Classification)/README.md

 ![Man_coughing.jpg](https://github.com/pangkahhwee/Data-Science/blob/main/Image/Covid19/Covid4.PNG)

 ## Data Pre-processing:
 I began by identifying and removing anomalies and statistical outliers that could distort analytical outcomes, ensuring the dataset’s integrity.
-Where ddata gaps existed, I carefully imputed missing values using contextually appropriate strategies—such as mean substitution, forward fill or model-based imputation—depending on the nature of the variables.
+Where ddata gaps existed, I carefully imputed missing values using contextually appropriate strategies such as mean substitution, forward fill or model-based imputation depending on the nature of the variables.
 Additionally, I engineered new features to improve model relevance and applied essential transformations, including normalization, encoding categorical variables and scaling, to align the data with analytical requirements.

 ![Man_coughing.jpg](https://github.com/pangkahhwee/Data-Science/blob/main/Image/Covid19/Covid5.PNG)